The Office of Finance consists of five major functional areas:

 C. Assignment of Responsibilities

-- 3. The AVC – Finance works closely with the VC – Business Affairs and the Budget Director in the selection of the primary advisors on debt.
+- 3. The AVC – Finance works closely with the VC – Finance and Administration and the Budget Director in the selection of the primary advisors on debt.
 These primary advisors are the Bond Counsel and the Financial Advisor, who are engaged for a period of years, upon approval by the Vice President for Finance of the University of North Carolina.
 It is the AVC – Finance’s role to work with the Financial Advisor and assess debt capacity based on the current outstanding debt and any planned issues, including the multi-year Self-Liquidating Capital Projects plan.
-If it is determined that the University will reach its debt capacity from issuing debt on the proposed projects, then priorities and timing will be addressed with the VC – Business Affairs and the project owners to best meet the overall needs of the University.
+If it is determined that the University will reach its debt capacity from issuing debt on the proposed projects, then priorities and timing will be addressed with the VC – Finance and Administration and the project owners to best meet the overall needs of the University.
 During the year, the Associate Vice Chancellor for Finance meets periodically with the Financial Advisor and/or Bond Counsel other members of the Management Team to discuss debt needs, opportunities and options, including any upcoming debt issues and/or refundings.
 If action is warranted, the entire team is pulled together to decide upon the merits and, if justified, to define a plan to accomplish the debt issuance, refunding, swap, liquidation or other initiative.